Second French Plan for Open Science

 - Implement HAL’s shared governance and long-term financing model as voted by the Open Science Steering Committee.

-- Develop the integrated service for self-archiving, automatic collection of publications and coordination with research data (winning project of the call for expressions of interest in Structuring Equipment for Research by the Investments for the Future Program – Programme d’investissements d’avenir – PIA).
+- Develop the integrated service for self-archiving, automatic collection of publications and coordination with research data (winning project of the call for expressions of interest in Structuring Equipment for Research in the framework of the Investments for the Future Program – Programme d’investissements d’avenir – PIA).

 - Reaffirm the French commitment to cOAlition S, support the rights retention strategy to provide immediate open access to scientific publications and make it easier for researchers to do so.
-Invite research establishments and bodies to adopt this strategy when negotiating with the publishers.
+Invite universities and research performing organizations to adopt this strategy when negotiating with the publishers.

 - Support the diversification of economic models enabling a transition from subscription towards open access with no publishing fees, notably the “subscribe to open” model.